-Volleyball Canada is excited to be bringing the new Senior National Championship to Edmonton, Alberta.
-The event will be held from May 14 to May 15, 2022 at the Edmonton Expo Centre, a great location to re-introduce the Senior Nationals.
+Volleyball Canada is excited to be bringing the Senior National Championships to Gatineau, Quebec.
+The event will be held from March 31 to April 2, 2023 at the Centre Sportif de Gatineau, which serves as the training facility for the Men’s National Team.

 We encourage teams to be prepared to register at the time of registration opening.

 For all Senior Nationals registration questions, please contact email@example.com.

 Located at the corner of boulevard de la Gappe and boulevard de la Cité, close to the maison de la culture and the Cégep de l'Outaouais' Félix-Leclerc pavilion, this green building has a distinctive and contemporary architectural signature that makes it one of the city's visual and symbolic reference points.

 Since its opening, the Centre sportif has been the official training centre for the Canadian Men's National Volleyball Team.
 Seven local and regional sports associations operate out of the Centre.